durrantlab/protein-vr/webpack_version/src/babylon_scenes/NOTES.md

 * `ground`: The mesh the user can walk on.
 * `protein_box`: The box in which the protein will be placed.
 * `Camera`: The camera, already at the starting position and angle.
+* Any mesh containing the substring `skybox` will be treated as a skybox (infiniteDistance, disableLighting, etc.).

 To set a mesh to shadeless, just assign it an emissive texture.
 All emissives will be converted to shadeless.